captainhomeservices/firstdraftrepository/src/content/blog/Benthic Barriers Complete Guide to Lake Bottom Weed Control.md

 At Captain Home Services, we advocate for an integrated approach:

-1. **Initial Manual Removal**: We hand-pull 80-90% of existing weeds to minimize bulk and fragmentation
+1. **Initial Manual Removal**: We pull 80-90% of existing weeds by the roots to minimize bulk and fragmentation
 2. **Benthic Barrier Installation**: We place commercial-grade barriers over cleared areas for long-term prevention
 3. **Ongoing Monitoring**: We provide guidance for seasonal inspections and maintenance
-4. **Edge Management**: We offer periodic hand-pulling services for weed growth around barrier edges
+4. **Edge Management**: We offer periodic removal services for weed growth around barrier edges

 This combined approach delivers:
 - **Immediate results** from manual removal